 The draw ensures Stoke will finish the season in the top half, and keeps Sean Dyche's side off the bottom of the table on goal difference.

-An unchanged Burnley side began brightly, with Ings — who is widely expected to leave the club in the offseason — immediately involved with a mazy run that lacked a quality finish.
+An unchanged Burnley side began brightly, with Ings - who is widely expected to leave the club in the close-season - immediately involved with a mazy run that lacked a quality finish.

-Ings again threatened the Stoke defense with an effort on target as the hosts maintained their pressure, while the visitors, who were also unchanged, struggled to find their rhythm.
+Ings again threatened the Stoke defence with an effort on target as the hosts maintained their pressure, while the visitors, who were also unchanged, struggled to find their rhythm.

 Stoke finished the half strongly and would have gone into the break ahead had Walters and Diouf not blazed wide from promising positions.